Who is Eiffel Tower on The Masked Singer? All the clues so far

 Davina McCall, Mo Gilligan, Rita Ora and Jonathan Ross are tasked with guessing the identity of each contestant

-Get your thinking caps on, The Masked Singer UK is back with a whole new cast of singing celebrities.
+Get your thinking caps on, The Masked Singer UK is back for another night.

 The ITV show made its return on 30 December, with judges/super sleuths Davina McCall, Mo Gilligan, Rita Ora and Jonathan Ross tasked with guessing which stars are hidden behind the show’s elaborate costumes.